Other things about the Darling River and surrounding area

 There is only one way to safely navigate a flowing weir, to portage around it.
 The current can be deceptively strong near the weir, so stay close to the river bank and exit well before the weir.
 Below the weir wall there will likely be a strong upstream current going back towards the weir as the eddy flow is recirculating back.
 Finish your portage below well below these currents.

 All weirs have been pieced together from misc sources.
-Many have not been confirmed as I either paddled in high flow or haven't been to any of these areas yet.
+Some have not been confirmed as I either paddled in high flow or haven't been to some of the areas yet like the upper Barwon River.

-Over the entire lengths of the Condamine, Balonne and Culgoa Rivers, none of the weirs had any warning signs other than an old warning buoy seen at Talgai Weir and a buoy line at the Chinchilla Weir.
+Over the entire lengths of the Condamine, Balonne and Culgoa Rivers, none of the weirs had any warning signs in the water other than an old warning buoy seen at Talgai Weir and a buoy line at the Chinchilla Weir.
+Most NSW weirs on the Barwon and Darling from Walgett had an upstream sign that was often easily overlooked, and only a few had warning buoys in the river.

 The following is a work in progress collecting up information about the main non-natural hazards on the system.
 This only includes features that cause a drop of at least 10 cm that I noticed and remembered to record the location as I passed by.